 Perhaps as surprising as the unboxing video, the reaction video is a popular option that is surprisingly easy to produce.
 On the other hand, however, this is potentially the slowest to produce, depending on how you set it up, what tools you use, and what you’re reacting to.

 We’ve previously produced a tutorial on creating reaction videos, and these can be made with anything from a computer webcam to a smartphone app.
-Get to it, and have fun!
+Another similar video type is the vlog, which isn’t so much about your reactions as it is your thoughts.
+Get started with our vlogging camera and setup guide.

 Other Video Types